 Our music specialist teaching our pupils weekly allows them to build an appreciation of different musical styles whilst also developing key musical skills with all pupils able to play an instrument before they make the transition to secondary school.
 Key elements of music are explored with pitch, pulse, rhythm, tempo, duration and dynamics being discretely studied before children learn to play the ukulele and guitar in key stage two.

 ART AND DESIGN TECHNOLOGY

 Throughout their Franklin experience, children work in a range of different mediums creating a wide variety of two and three-dimensional projects.
-They examine specific artists that allow them to develop a number of artistic techniques and an appreciation for art more generally.
+They examine specific artists allowing them to develop a number of artistic techniques and an appreciation for art more generally.
 They also create a number of pieces relating to the history topic that they are studying.
-In addition to the wide variety of skills they develop, pupils are encouraged to be reflective about the art work that they creating, recognising (and celebrating) success whilst also critically evaluating how they would improve their work.
+In addition to the wide variety of skills, they develop, pupils are encouraged to be reflective about the art work that they creating, recognising (and celebrating) success whilst also critically evaluating how they would improve their work.

 PHYSICAL EDUCATION AND HEALTHY LIVING

 Physical education is a core part of Franklin’s curriculum with children learning a number of team invasion sports (such as hockey and basketball) as well as dance and gymnastics with children developing their own routines using balances and transitions.
 Pupils are also taught about how to lead healthy lives and in-line with this we ensure that pupils are provided with a nutritious lunch each day, with a number of the ingredients grown on site sourced from our garden.